GrigoriyBabikhin/blogger_platform_h07/src/my-notes/h01-start-app/h01-start-test.md

         const res = await req
             .get(SETTINGS.PATH.VIDEOS)
             .expect(200, [])
-        //console.log('Must return the video:', res.body)

     })

     it('Return 404 if there is no video', async () => {
         const res = await req
             .get(SETTINGS.PATH.VIDEOS + '/1')
             .expect(404)
-        //console.log('Return 404 if there is no video', res.body)

     })
 })